Duyen-codes/react22k-notes/README.md

 Recap over some of my major learnings while working through this project:

 - Minimize using extra wrapping div whenever possible
-- Created fake JSON endpoint for getting, posting, editting and deleting data from server
+- Created fake JSON endpoint for getting, posting, editing and deleting data from server

 ### Continued development